 Just in case you hadn’t noticed, I blog about money, but that doesn’t mean you have to create a blog about stackin’ coins and paying off debt too.
 There are many topics you could write about, but we’d be here all day if I tried to get into all of them.
 The purpose of this post; however, is to inspire you to think outside of the box so you can settle on an idea and run with it.

 You’re here, so you’re probably pretty darned interested in starting your own blog.
-However, before you spend any hard-earned money to create your own self-hosted blog on WordPress, you need to be very clear about what it is you want to talk about.
+However, before you spend any hard-earned money to create your own self-hosted blog, you need to be very clear about what it is you want to talk about.
 You could be a scatterbrain and talk about everything that comes to mind, but we want you to be successful, so I’m going to share with you a few topics.

 Join the FREE 5-Day E-course on How to Start a Blog.
 You’ll learn everything you need to know to get your own blog up and running, some tips and tricks that have helped me start earning an income, and more.
 Sign up for the How to Start a Blog E-Course today!